 A roaring fire can be romantic but there’s nothing to love about the amount of heat lost up your chimney.
 Amazingly, an open fireplace damper lets the same volume of heated air escape up the chimney as a wide-open 48-inch window.
 While it may feel toasty warm next to the fireplace, that fire sends over 20,000 cubic feet of heated air per hour straight outside.
 So for every BTU of warm air that goes up the chimney, you still need to heat the cold air that’s left in the house.

 In addition to reducing the number of fires you have per week, make sure your flu is closed when you’re not using the fireplace.
 You also might consider installing a set of glass fireplace doors that prevent large amounts of warm air from the living room going up the chimney but still allow you to enjoy the glow of the fire.

 If your fireplace is purely decorative and no longer used, a chimney balloon or a woolen chimney insulator are inexpensive and easy ways to block any cold air coming down the chimney and any warm air from escaping outside.

 Interested in installing a wood furnace?
-Check out our Green Heat rebates!
+Check out our heating system rebates!

 5 – Cover Floors